ChrisDuffley/stationPlaylist/readme.md

 ## Version 20.07

+* In encoder settings, "stream label" has been renamed to "encoder label".
 * Dedicated stream labeler command (F12) has been removed from encoders.
-Stream labels can be defined from encoder settings dialog (Alt+NVDA+0).
+Encoder labels can be defined from encoder settings dialog (Alt+NVDA+0).

 ## Version 20.06